jim-easterbrook/Photini/README.md

 *   Edit coordinates if required, or clear to unset GPS data.

 *   Reads EXIF, IPTC or XMP metadata, writes all three to maximise compatibility with other software.
-*   Will have a tab to adjust time & date.
+*   Now has tabs to adjust time & date and to upload to [Flickr](http://www.flickr.com/).
 *   Suggestions for further development welcome.

 Documentation